 This depends on the album and options you choose.
 The main factors are the size of the album and the number of its pages.
 In my experience, an album can comfortably and elegantly contain about 2-3 times more photographs than its pages.
 This gives the images authority, space to breath and lets them speak for themselves.

 Thank you for asking!
 Although I am happy to bring my own food, sometimes this is not a practical or a beneficial choice.
-I would not expect to be seated with your guests, but a plate of hot food can be a lifesaver and keep me going to work hard for you.
+A plate of hot food can be a lifesaver and keep me going to work hard for you.
 Please keep in mind that should you choose to kindly provide food, it is best timed for me to eat when all the wedding party is having their main course, so I can finish my food and be back in the main room before the speeches have begun.
 I like being discreetly around the couple, amongst the guests all the time, which is, after all, why I am there.

 I have never missed a wedding to date, but of course nobody can guarantee I will never be ill in the future.
 I am in touch with a whole network of wedding photographers who work in a similar style to me.
 Should the occasion ever arise that I was unable to make a wedding, I would do everything in my power to get the wedding covered by a trusted, professional colleague.